prachiheda/cse15l-lab-reports/lab3.md

 ### Option 3: -user
 The -user option searches for file owned by username.
 Source: https://www.geeksforgeeks.org/find-command-in-linux-with-examples/
+This option would be useful to check contributions on a group project.

 #### Using -user ucsd-cse15l-f23 on ./technical:
 ```